preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-drafts-processes/delete-a-draft-process/index.rst

-Delete a draft process in Omnia 7.0
+Delete a draft process in Omnia v7
 ================================================

+This page describes how deleting a process works in Omnia 7.0 and later.

 You can delete a draft process.
 When you do, it's placed in a recycle bin where you can restore it or delete it permanently.